ReV3nus/Unity-Blast/README.md

 Therefore, in this project, I will be working on porting the Blast method from the latest version of `PhysX` and `Blast`*(Blast SDK version 5.0.6)*, including exposing the C-style interface and implementing the C# wrapper function, so that Blast's efficient and excellent methods for simulating breakage and fragmentation can be used in Unity.

+Theoretically, this can be used to break any object that could originally be supported by Blast [list here](https://nvidia-omniverse.github.io/PhysX/blast/docs/api/introduction.html#support-model) as long as it has readable meshes and uvs.

 ## Features